mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Component composition

-The Date Picker component is built using the `DateField` for the keyboard editing, and the `DateCalendar` for the view editing.
+The component is built using the `DateField` for the keyboard editing and the `DateCalendar` for the view editing.
 All the documented props of those two components can also be passed to the Date Picker component.

 Check-out their documentation page for more information: